What Is Tyler Perry's Net Worth and Salary?

 Film Success

-Tyler produced 14 "Madea" movies.
-Those films grossed nearly $700 million dollars at the box office.
+Tyler has produced 14 "Madea" movies.
+Those films grossed nearly $700 million at the box office.
 Each film cost less than $10 million to make.
-Since Perry writes, directs and produces all of his movies almost entirely independently, he is able to take home the lion's share of each of his film's profits.
-A lion's share of roughly $300 million.
+Since Perry writes, directs, and produces all of his movies almost entirely independently, he is able to take home the lion's share of each of his film's profits—the lion's share of roughly $300 million.

-Perry's films are typically targeted towards an African American audience and they often include subtle nods to Christianity.
+Perry's films are typically targeted toward an African-American audience, and they often include subtle nods to Christianity.

 Television Success